Learning faster compositing the hard way

 Numpy array to virtual video (bonus)

 linuxgreenscreen outputs to a virtual v4l2loopback device using write, which creates another opportunity for inadvertent copies.
-In the video examples that follow we’ll use the interface to write provided by the v4l2py python module which is also used by linuxgreenscreen.
+In the video examples that follow we’ll use the interface to write provided by the v4l2py Python module which is also used by linuxgreenscreen.

 Firstly, create a virtual device with id 10, e.g. modprobe v4l2loopback devices=1 video_nr=10.
 To open the device for output using v4l2py: